Scott Melton

 Scott Melton (born November 30, 1961) is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series, driving the No. 69 Ford Mustang for Kimmel Racing.
+He last competed part-time in the ARCA Menards Series, driving the No. 68 Ford Mustang for Kimmel Racing.

 Racing career

 ARCA Menards Series

 Melton would begin racing in 2018, driving 4 Cylinder races at Springport Speedway.
 He decided to race in the ARCA Menards Series, after having talks with Bill Kimmel, the owner of Kimmel Racing.
-He finished 15th in his first start at Berlin Raceway, and followed with a 25th-place finish at the Lucas Oil Indianapolis Raceway Park.
+He finished fifteenth in his first start at Berlin Raceway, and followed with a 25th-place finish at the Lucas Oil Indianapolis Raceway Park.
 He would run half of the season in 2019, earning two top tens, with his best career finish being 9th at Michigan International Speedway, and finishing 15th in the point standings.
-2020 would be his breakout season, earning three top tens, with his best finish of 9th at Kansas Speedway.
-He would follow with a 10th-place finish at Talladega Superspeedway in 2021.
+2020 would be his breakout season, earning three top-tens, with his best finish of ninth at Kansas Speedway.
+He would follow with a tenth place finish at Talladega Superspeedway in 2021.
 Melton suffered a compound fracture in his left leg in an accident at the 2022 General Tire 200.
-However, according to a pit box, he will return at Pocono.
+He would return later that year at Pocono.